awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

     - **`Pipeline`:** A `Pipeline` encapsulates your entire data processing task, from start to finish.
 This includes reading input data, transforming that data, and writing output data.
 All Beam driver programs must create a Pipeline.
 When you create the Pipeline, you must also specify the execution options that tell the Pipeline where and how to run.

     - **`PCollection`**: A `PCollection` represents a distributed data set that your Beam pipeline operates on.
-The data set can be bounded, meaning it comes from a fixed source like a file, or unbounded, meaning it comes from a continuously updating source via a subscription or other mechanism.
+The data set can be bounded, meaning it comes from a fixed source like a file, or unbounded, meaning it comes from a continuously updating source via a subscription or other mechanisms.
 Your pipeline typically creates an initial PCollection by reading data from an external data source, but you can also create a PCollection from in-memory data within your driver program.
 From there, PCollections are the inputs and outputs for each step in your pipeline.

     - **`PTransform`:** A `PTransform` represents a data processing operation, or a step, in your pipeline.
 Every PTransform takes one or more PCollection objects as input, performs a processing function that you provide on the elements of that PCollection, and produces zero or more output PCollection objects.